mdesco18/361csc/a2/README.md

 It can be downloaded and installation instructions can be found here: https://github.com/mike01/pypacker

 	Easy Installation: where the pypacker repo is cloned, invoke "python setup.py install" at the command line

 To run:

 	invoke "python Trace.py <pcap_file> -o <outfile.txt>" at the command line

 	Additionally:

-"--debug" or "--d" may be used as the 3rd argument instead of -o to print out intermediate object information used for debugging
+	"--debug" or "--d" may be used as the 3rd argument instead of -o to print out intermediate object information used for debugging.

-To print to the console, omit <outfile.txt>
+	To print to the console, omit <outfile.txt>.

 The program will output the following information gathered from the pcap file: